HSLdevcom/hsl-map-documentation/README.md

 A list of all current and relevant repositories under the map project umbrella.
 Each repository includes more detailed documentation.

 - [hsl-map-publisher](https://github.com/HSLdevcom/hsl-map-publisher) - the backend component of the stop poster generator app.
 Also includes the poster React app and poster parts as SVG files.
-Also the base of [hsl-timetable-container](https://github.com/HSLdevcom/hsl-timetable-container) hosted by Digitransit team
+Also the base of[hsl-timetable-container](https://github.com/HSLdevcom/hsl-timetable-container) hosted by Digitransit team
 - [hsl-map-publisher-ui](https://github.com/HSLdevcom/hsl-map-publisher-ui) - the frontend component of the stop poster generator app.
 - [hsl-routemap-server](https://github.com/HSLdevcom/hsl-routemap-server) - a spin-off project from the stop poster project for generating route maps.
 This is the server component.
 - [hsl-map-generator-server](https://github.com/HSLdevcom/hsl-map-generator-server) - the server that generates map images with HSL's map style.
 Used for stop posters and station maps.